-- (a) A garage attached to a residential structure, constructed with the garage floor slab below the BFE, must be designed to allow for the automatic entry of flood waters; see Subsection 17.32.050.A(3.c).
-Areas of the garage below the BFE must be constructed with flood resistant materials; see Subsection 17.32.050.A(2). - (b) A garage attached to a nonresidential structure must meet the above requirements or be dry floodproofed.
+- (a) A garage attached to a residential structure, constructed with the garage floor slab below the BFE, must be designed to allow for the automatic entry of flood waters; see Subsection 130.32.050.A.3.c (Elevation and Floodproofing, Flood Openings).
+Areas of the garage below the BFE must be constructed with flood resistant materials; see Subsection 130.32.050.A.2 (Standards of Construction, Construction Materials and Methods). - (b) A garage attached to a nonresidential structure must meet the above requirements or be dry floodproofed.
 For guidance on below grade parking areas, see FEMA Technical Bulletin TB-6.